Vermont utility finds alleged Russian malware on computer

 The federal government refers to the malicious cyber activity as Grizzly Steppe.

-Vermont Gov. Peter Shumlin didn't hold back in a scathing message issued Friday that linked Russia's President Vladimir Putin to the cyber threat.
+Vermont Governor Peter Shumlin didn't hold back in a scathing message issued Friday that linked Russia's President Vladimir Putin to the cyber threat.

 "Vermonters and all Americans should be both alarmed and outraged that one of the world's leading thugs, Vladimir Putin, has been attempting to hack our electric grid, which we rely upon to support our quality-of-life, economy, health, and safety," said Shumlin in a written statement.